 - Regarding using interrupts and polling for communicating peripheral devices, how many of the followings is/are correct? - Using interrupts may increase the end-to-end latency for a process comparing with polling Because you context switched! - Using interrupts may increase the cache miss rates comparing with polling Because you context switched!
-Using interrupts for high-speed storage devices may decrease the power consumption of - 3 - The processor of the and may be idle allowing DVFS to lower the clock rate - The latency of serving I/O requests using interrupts can be longer than using polling if - context switches occur during the still because you have to switch back and warm up cache - A. 0 - B. 1 - C. 2 - D. 3
+Using interrupts for high-speed storage devices may decrease the power consumption of - (3) - the because your processor is free and may be idle allowing DVFS to lower the clock rate - The latency of serving I/O requests using interrupts can be longer than using polling if - context switches occur during the still because you have to switch back and warm up cache - A. 0 - B. 1 - C. 2 - D. 3